 - Did you ever introduce your partner as a husband or wife?

 - Did the woman take the man’s last name?

 - Do you use the “married” name for utilities?

 - Do you list the other person as your spouse (or vice versa) for insurance purposes?

 - Do you file joint tax returns as spouses?

 - Is property titled in both names?

 While it’s easy to enter a common law marriage, you’ll need the help of an experienced divorce attorney to get out of one.
-Fortunately, our divorce lawyer can help you through the process of separating from your partner, starting with knowing .
+Fortunately, our best divorce lawyers in Grand Rapids Mi can help you through the process of separating from your partner, starting with knowing how to file for divorce.
 You’ll have to go through the divorce process just like you would if you were married in an official ceremony.